jib1337/writeups_public/HackTheBox/HTB_Magic/README.md

 000001225:   302        0 L      0 W      0 Ch        "logout"
 ```

 Going to the page, I get redirected to the login form.
-However in my proxy, I can see the response did return the code for the login page, including the form that allows files to be uploaded to the server.
+However in my proxy, I can see the response did return the code for the upload page, including the form that allows files to be uploaded to the server.
 ```html
 <form action="" method="POST" enctype="multipart/form-data">
                     <div class="dropzone">